 Why Export Packing Lists are so Important

-If you don't complete a packing list a myriad of problems can arise that can wreck havoc with your business.
+If you don't complete a packing list a myriad of problems can arise that can wreak havoc with your business.
 These problems range from not getting your goods delivered to the desired destination to not getting paid.

 Several weeks in advance of shipment, your freight forwarder, customs broker, bank, and customer needs to indicate how many copies they need and where each copy needs to be attached and distributed.
 You should always make three or four extra copies for your files, just in case.

 If you decide to process your shipment documentation online, select the appropriate packing list option and then contact all parties involved in the international sale to determine if your packing list needs to be signed.

-Because any mistake on the packing list may cause a delay in clearance at the port of destination follow all the necessary steps to ensure you get it right the first time.
+Because any mistake on the packing list may cause a delay in clearance at the port of destination, make sure to follow all the necessary steps to ensure you get it right the first time.